richzw/ToolKit/tips/k8s_network.md

       ```
   - Pod to Service network
     - Pod IP address - are mutable and will appear and disappear due to scaling up or down
-    - Service assign a single VIP for load balance between a group of
+    - Service assign a single VIP for load balance between a group of Pods
     - [Kube-Proxy](https://mayankshah.dev/blog/demystifying-kube-proxy/)
       - a network proxy that runs on each node in your cluster.
 It watches Service and Endpoints objects and accordingly updates the routing rules on its host nodes to allow communicating over Services.
       - User Model